Obwarzanek krakowski

-An obwarzanek krakowski ([ɔbvaˈʐanɛk kraˈkɔfskʲi], plural: obwarzanki krakowskie [ɔbvaˈʐaŋkʲi kraˈkɔfskʲɛ]; also spelled obarzanek) is a braided ring-shaped bread that is boiled and sprinkled with salt and sesame or poppy seeds before being baked.
+An obwarzanek krakowski ([ɔbvaˈʐanɛk kraˈkɔfskʲi], plural: obwarzanki krakowskie [ɔbvaˈʐaŋkʲi kraˈkɔfskʲɛ]; also spelled obarzanek) is a braided ring-shaped bread that is boiled and sprinkled with salt and sesame or poppy seeds before being baked, similar to a bagel.
 It has a white, sweetish, moist and chewy crumb underneath a crunchy golden-brown crust.
 Traditionally sold from street carts, it is a popular snack in the Polish city of Kraków, where it has the status of a regional food with protected geographical indication.
-It is closely related to, but distinct from, bagels, bubliks and pretzels.
+Similar to bagels and bubliks it is derived, but distinct, from pretzels.

 Etymology

 The term obwarzanek krakowski is Polish.
 The Polish noun obwarzanek, or obarzanek, derives from the verb obwarzać, "to parboil", which refers to the distinctive technique of boiling the dough before baking.
 The adjective krakowski denotes anything coming from or related to the city of Kraków.

 Description

-An obwarzanek krakowski is a ring-shaped baked product.
-It takes the form of an oval or, seldom, a circle with a hole in the middle.
+An obwarzanek krakowski is a ring-shaped baked product with a hole in the middle.
+It takes the form of an oval or, seldom, a circle.
 Its surface is formed by strands of dough, round or oval in cross-section, twisted into a spiral.
 The colour ranges from light golden to light brown, with a distinct sheen.
 A typical obwarzanek is 12–17 cm in diameter, 2–4 cm thick, and weighs 80–120 g.

 The visible strands of the spiral on the crust are firmish to the touch and the surface varies from smooth to slightly rough.
 The crumb inside is pale, soft and slightly moist.
 The taste is sweetish, which is typical of bakery products that are first parboiled and then baked.
 Obwarzanki are traditionally decorated by sprinkling them with various ingredients, including coarse salt, poppy seeds, sesame seeds, flax seeds, nigella seeds, mixed herbs or mixed spices (paprika, caraway, pepper), grated cheese, onion flakes, etc.